Francisco658/AP/Source Code/PDF Files/README.md

-# Ficheiros PDF para alimentar o modelo de LLM
+# PDF Files to feed the LLM Model